Attacks on Approximate Caches in Text-to-Image Diffusion Models: Remote Covert Channel

 \subsection{Discussions}

-Compare to prior attacks on diffusion model that transmits secret messages \cite{chen2025parasitesteganographybasedbackdoorattack,mahfuz2025psyducktrainingfreesteganographylatent,Pulsar,CRoSS,LDStega}, our covert channel does not modify or train the diffusion model.
-Moreover, instead of using the timing channel alone, like remote covert channels on conventional caches \cite{KernelSnitch,sihang23usenixsidechannel,Kurth_SP_2020_NetCAT,DUPEFS,NetSpectre,Martin_NDSS_2022_Remote}, this covert channel analyzes the generation output to achieve higher success rate.
-Another key difference is that this covert channel allows the message to remain cached for days, allowing the receiver to retrieve them at any time before eviction and making the message exchange more covert.
+Compared to prior attacks on diffusion models that transmits secret messages \cite{chen2025parasitesteganographybasedbackdoorattack,mahfuz2025psyducktrainingfreesteganographylatent,Pulsar,CRoSS,LDStega}, this covert channel does not modify or train the diffusion model.
+Moreover, instead of using the timing channel alone, like remote covert channels on conventional caches \cite{KernelSnitch,sihang23usenixsidechannel,Kurth_SP_2020_NetCAT,DUPEFS,NetSpectre}, this covert channel analyzes the generation output to achieve a higher success rate.
+As discussed in \Cref{subsubsec:covert_resource}, this covert channel requires a total of 2 prompts when sending and receiving 1 bit, leading to a lower bandwidth than some synchronous covert channels \cite{sihang23usenixsidechannel,Kurth_SP_2020_NetCAT} and higher resource consumptions.
+However, its asynchronous property allows the sender's message to remain in the approximate cache for days, enabling the receiver to obtain the message at a later time.
+This enhances the stealthiness of this channel and makes it harder to be detected.
+Moreover, in case of unstable networking and delayed response, the \textit{content classifier} is still effective as it can still check the marker in the output image without relying on latency measurements.

-Moreover, even if the timing channel is unstable due to network traffic or delayed response, our covert channel still works owing to the content classifier.
-The only difference is that the attacker still needs to detect whether the output image contains the marker instead of simply measuring the latency when it fails to hit a cache.